Rudra2912/spring-petclinic-project/readme.md

 4. Run Tests: This stage executes the tests using mvn test through a bat command.
 This verifies the functionality of the application.
 5. Code Quality (SonarQube): It defines a step using the withSonarQubeEnv function to connect to a SonarQube server named "SonarQube Server".
 It then tries to run mvn sonar:sonar with a bat command, which is used for code quality analysis with SonarQube.
-6. Dockerizing (Placeholder – Working on it): Explained Separately
+6. Docker Build : Explained separately below
+7. Docker Image Vulnerability Scan - Using SNYK vulnerability scanner to scan the Docker images.
-7. Pushing to Artifactory (Placeholder – Working on it):
+8. Pushing to Artifactory (Placeholder – Working on it):
 Similar to the previous stage, this is a placeholder with an echo statement "Pushing".
 This suggests the pipeline might eventually deploy the built artifact to a repository like Artifactory.

 ## Dockerfile